awesomeeng/zephjs/docs/API.md

 filename and just treat it like a literal content string.
-This can be useful as sometimes ZephJS does not always know the difference between referenced content and literal content and may try to guess and load things that dont exist.
+This can be useful as sometimes ZephJS does not always know the difference between referenced content and literal content and may try to guess and load things that don't exist.

 | Param | Type | Default |
 | --- | --- | --- |